What is the Goldsmiths Student Village?

 Yes, if you are made an offer of accommodation at one of the Goldsmiths Student Village halls, you will need to provide a guarantor.
 As part of the booking process, you will be asked to provide your guarantor’s contact details including email address, home address and telephone number before you can accept your offer.
 Your guarantor will subsequently receive an email with a link to the Guarantor Agreement page.

 What can I do if I don’t have a guarantor and I am offered accommodation with Goldsmiths Student Village?

 If you have made an offer of accommodation within a Goldsmiths Student Village hall, then please contact us directly prior to accepting your offer.

-You will be able to move in from the first intake day which we will email you nearer the time and you can keep an eye out for this information via My Village Guide.
+You will be able to move in from the first intake day which we will email you nearer the time, so keep an eye out for this information.

 When are my fees due?

-Generally, fees are due termly, however full payment plan options will be provided if you receive an offer of accommodation and will be available via the Rent and Finance section of My Village Guide.
+Generally, fees are due termly, however full payment plan options will be provided if you receive an offer of accommodation.
+The 2019/20 intalment dates are due on: